Introduction to ITIL: Definition, Function and Application in practice

 Multiple incidents that are due to the same cause are defined as a problem.
 Problem Management is the process of identifying and managing the causes of incidents in an IT service.
 However, Problem Management is not just about finding and fixing incidents.
 It’s also about identifying and understanding the underlying causes of an incident and finding the best way to address those causes – even for the future.

-It is closely connected to Change and Incident Management, because it offers the possibility to define standard answers or solutions in order to solve tickets automatically.
+It is closely linked to change and incident management, as it offers the option of defining standard responses or standard solutions in order to be able to resolve tickets automatically.
 Alongside Incident and Change Management, Problem Management is one of the core components of ITSM systems.

 Change Management

-As technologies evolve, markets change, and businesses grow, the IT infrastructure must change and adapt to meet the new requirements.
+As technologies evolve, markets change and companies grow, the IT infrastructure must also change and adapt to meet the new requirements.
 It is precisely at this point that Change Management should come into play.
-Change is defined as the process of change in daily operations itself.
+Change is defined as the change process in daily operations itself.
 It doesn’t matter if the change relates to a new office printer or the implementation of a brand new technology throughout.

 In addition, changes in organizational procedures or processes can also be referred to as “change”.
-This means that changes are not only processes of change, but also adaptations of software or approaches in a company.
+This means that changes are not only change processes, but also adjustments to software or approaches in a company.
 They are defined when changes requiring approval have to be made that affect several employees, processes or the entire company.

-The aim is to avoid disruptions and errors by fundamentally changing the entire company.
+The aim is to avoid disruptions and errors by making fundamental changes throughout the company.
 In addition, Change Management should play a key role in helping employees and customers alike gain a positive attitude toward change.

 Configuration Management

-Configuration Management consists of identifying and tracking individual configuration elements (assets) or individual CIs (configuration items).
+Configuration Management consists of identifying and tracking the individual configuration elements (assets) or individual CIs (Configuration Items).
 This is done including their characteristics and functions within a company.
-It is a process of maintaining computer systems, servers and software, and other technical components (e.g., electronics, machinery, or control elements) in a desired, consistent state.
+It is a process in which computer systems, servers and software as well as other technical components (e.g. electronics, machines or control elements) are kept in a desired, consistent state.
 In the case of software, this refers above all to version levels, patch levels, and bug occurrences).

-Configuration Management enables companies to ensure at all times that their systems and all assets function as expected, even in the event of changes.
+Configuration management enables companies to ensure that their systems and all assets function as expected at all times, even in the event of changes.

 Knowledge Management